Together we can build a healthy community

 Those We Serve

-- Food was provided weekly to households who found themselves in need
+- Food was provided twice per month to households who found themselves in need

-- Financial emergency services provided to 2,471 individuals in 746 local families
+- Financial emergency services were provided to 2,443 individuals in 748 local families

 The long-term goals of our agency are to increase client ability to meet other financial obligations, significantly reduce the likelihood of homelessness, help families stay together through difficult times, improve nutrition and reduce hunger.